supcik/academic-www/content/en/docs/install/index.md

 Check out the [Content]({{< relref "managing-content.md" >}}) and [Elements]({{< relref "writing-markdown-latex.md" >}}) guides to learn about all the different kinds of content we can create with Academic.

+Note that the preview window in the online editor is limited to rendering basic Markdown and doesn't accurately represent how your site will be rendered.
+However, it can be useful for getting started or writing on the go.

+For the full experience of seeing exactly what you are editing, check out the next section to edit on your computer.

+{{% alert info %}}
+If you prefer not to use the admin panel, you can optionally delete the `admin` folder at `static/admin/` and set `netlify_cms = false` under the `[cms]` section of `config/_default/params.toml`.
+{{% /alert %}}

 ## Personalize your homepage

 View the [Homepage Builder]({{< relref "page-builder.md" >}}) guide to learn how to add widgets to the homepage or other widget pages.